Q: Does my Extend Home Adapter integrate with my current home phone service?

 A: Yes!
 You can follow the directions here on your associated Republic Wireless cell phone to be sure you have spam blocking turned on: How to Block Robocalls/Spam Calls & Voicemails Using the Republic Wireless App – Republic Help

-Q: Can I send a fax to my Extend Home adapter?
+Q: Can I send/receive faxes through my Extend Home adapter?